derb12/pybaselines/docs/algorithms/whittaker.rst

 arpls (Asymmetrically Reweighted Penalized Least Squares)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:func:`.arpls` uses a single weighting function that is designed to account
+:meth:`.arpls` uses a single weighting function that is designed to account
 for noisy data.

 Minimized function: